 Financial Support for High School & CEGEP Students | Need-Based Funding for Undergraduate Students | Budgeting to Reduce Financial Stress | Other Resources | Graduate Students

 Our need-based Entrance Bursary Program helps students from low to modest income families who may not otherwise be able to accept their offer of admission.
-In our last admission cycle, our Student Aid Office offered entrance bursaries (non-repayable awards) valued at $5 million to 740 newly accepted undergraduate students with financial need.
-Of these entrance bursaries, Quebec/Canadian students received 444 offers averaging $4,000 each, and US/International students received 296 offers averaging $11,060 each.
+In our last admission cycle, our Student Aid Office offered entrance bursaries (non-repayable awards) valued at $7.3 million to 640 newly accepted undergraduate students with financial need.
+While individual offers may vary, our average offers are proportionate to the rate of tuition based on residency: $3,600 for Quebecers, $7,000 for out-of-province Canadian students and $14,000 for US/International students.

 For a comprehensive list of all awards with detailed descriptions and eligibility requirements, please consult the Undergraduate Scholarships and Awards Calendar.